Cyriaque Lamar

 Lina went blank.

-Tippi stared even harder.
+Tippi looked even harder.

 The foul tar collapsed into the river, and the water thickened with motion.